flojoy-ai/blocks/docs/src/content/docs/contribution/docs/blocks-section.md

 code itself, and then run `poetry run python3 fjblock.py sync` to regenerate the docs page.
 This will auto regenerate the docstring for you.

-IMPORRANT: Please refer to our [docstring style guide](http://localhost:4321/contribution/blocks/block-docstring-styleguide/) to create a valid docstring :)
+IMPORTANT: Please refer to our [docstring style guide](/contribution/blocks/docstring-styleguide/) to create a valid docstring :)

 Example: the [docstring](https://github.com/flojoy-ai/blocks/blob/main/blocks/AI_ML/CLASSIFICATION/ACCURACY/ACCURACY.py)